Daler Kuzyayev: Club career

 Kuzyayev in action for Zenit in 2017.

 He made his debut in the Russian Second Division for Karelia Petrozavodsk on 23 July 2012 in a game against Spartak Kostroma.

 He made his debut in the Russian Premier League for Terek Grozny on 15 May 2014 in a game against Rubin Kazan.

 On 14 June 2017, he signed a three-year contract with Zenit Saint Petersburg.
 On his Zenit debut on 16 July 2017, he scored the first goal of his professional career, opening scoring in a game against SKA-Khabarovsk seven minutes after coming into the game as a half-time substitute.

 His contract expired at the end of the 2019–20 season and he became a free agent and wanted to play abroad.
 After missing the 2020 Russian Super Cup and the first 10 games of the 2020–21 Russian Premier League, on 6 October 2020 he returned to Zenit and signed a new three-year contract.

 On 12 July 2023, at the end of the games for Zenit, Kuzyayev signed a contract with the French Le Havre.
 The agreement was for two years.
 Kuzyayev left Le Havre on 17 June 2025.

 On 24 September 2025, Kuzyayev returned to Russia and signed with Rubin Kazan until the end of the 2025–26 season.
+He left Rubin as his contract expired in June 2026.